UCR-CISL/EE260C/README.md

 - cuda 11.4
 - carla 0.9.13

 *Note:* If you want a different carla version, follow carla's [official instructions](https://github.com/carla-simulator/carla/blob/master/Util/Docker/README.md).
+Caution that as of Nov 2023, this link builds carla with ubuntu 18 so may not be compatible for other packages such as ROS2.

 #### Prerequisites